Derisking Onboard Inspections

 Several industry efforts have laid the groundwork for robotic and AI-enabled inspection systems:

-• Robotic Confined Space Inspections: Companies like MOL are piloting crawlers2 and drones3 for tank inspections, reducing human entry.
+- Robotic Confined Space Inspections: Companies are trialing crawlers and drones for tank inspections, reducing human entry.

-• IMO MASS4 Initiatives: The International Maritime Organization is developing regulatory frameworks to enable safe automation and reduce human exposure to high-risk scenarios.
+- IMO MASS Initiatives: The International Maritime Organization is developing regulatory frameworks to enable safe automation and reduce human exposure to high-risk scenarios.